Parrot-Developers/groundsdk-manifest/EULA.md

 2.1 The SDK is licensed, not sold, to You by PARROT.
-Subject to the compliance with the EULA, PARROT grants You a worldwide, non-exclusive, non-transferable, royalty free and non-sublicensable right to : (i) use the SDK for the Authorized Purpose, (ii) create the Application Product, (iii) copy and reproduce the SDK, as necessary for the exercise of the license grants and (iv) sell, offer to sell, lease, offer to lease or otherwise distribute or dispose of the Application Product for use with the Parrot Drone.
+Subject to the compliance with the EULA, PARROT grants You a worldwide, non-exclusive, non-transferable, royalty free and non-sublicensable right to : (i) use the SDK  to design, test and develop the Application and its functionality and interoperability with the adequate PARROT Platform, (ii) copy and reproduce the SDK, as necessary for the exercise of the license grants and (iii) sell, offer to sell, lease, offer to lease or otherwise distribute or dispose of the Application only for use with the adequate Parrot Platform.

 You may only use the SDK in exercise of Your license grants.

-2.2 You may distribute Your Application Product based on the SDK, provided that You shall: (1) not distribute, link, or integrate any part of the SDK such that the SDK becomes subject to another open source license ; (2) not modify, reverse engineer, disassemble or decompile any part of the SDK that is not provided as source code; (3) include the following copyright notice within Your Application Product’s source code in the same locations as Your own copyright
-notice: “Portions copyright (c) 2019–Present PARROT DRONES SAS.
+2.2 You may distribute Your Application based on the SDK, provided that You
+shall: (1) not distribute, link, or integrate any part of the SDK such that the SDK or any of the SDK Components becomes subject to another open source license ; (2) not modify, reverse engineer, disassemble or decompile any part of the SDK that is not provided as source code; (3) include the following copyright notice within Your Application ’s source code in the same locations as Your own copyright notice: “Portions copyright (c) 2019–Present PARROT DRONES SAS.
 All rights reserved.”

 2.3 Licenses applicable to SDK Components:
 In case of discrepancy between the following terms and other parts of the EULA,